A dynamic strategy that offers yield, flexibility and improved diversity.

 *Multi-Asset Credit Strategy inception date: 01.01.16.

-**Performance target: 3M LIBOR +5% p.a.
-This represents a return target, not a guaranteed return.
+**Performance target: In excess of 3m USD LIBOR +4%, This represents a return target, not a guaranteed return.